one of the best suitable time of the year to hike in the Himalayas of Nepal...

 Namche Bazaar is a popular short trekking destination in the Everest region.
 Starting with the same adventurous flight to Lukla, you will enter Sagarmatha National Conservation Area, a UNESCO Heritage Site.

-Situated at the altitude of 3440 Meters, Namche Bazaar is a popular touristic destination with magnificent views of the wide Himalayan range including Mt.
+Situated at an altitude of 3440 Meters, Namche Bazaar is a popular touristic destination with magnificent views of the wide Himalayan range including Mt.
 Everest.

 You can spend a couple of days visiting Sherpa villages, and monasteries, observing Chorten, and hiking uphill to Everest View Hotel (3880M) will be one of the best trips during your trek.